BenUllrich/ApplicationTracker/README.md

 ## Applications Page
 - Table list of all applications - Job Title | Company | Applied Date | Status | Connections | Notes/Reminders
-- Status update button or set a reminder
+- Status update button
+  - Add New job
+  - Change of Status
-  - new connection
+  - New connection
+- Set a reminder
   - to prep for interview
   - send an email
   - follow up